-Deck and patios are an extension of your personal home environment and just like your home, there may be more than one room.
-Building a patio and deck combo will ensure you have more than one room in your outdoor space as well.
+Deck and patios are an extension of your personal home environment, and just like your home, there may be more than one room.
+Building a patio and deck combo will ensure you have more than one room in your outdoor space.
 The variety of materials that will be used in a patio and deck combination will give texture and depth to the overall look of your backyard.

 Creating a deck and patio combo can seamlessly tie in your hot tub, fire pit, outdoor kitchen or any other element you want to incorporate into that space.
 Goals can be established in creating your deck and patio combination with careful planning.
 Attention to detail and great design will ensure that your vision becomes a reality and that your reality includes an inspired outdoor retreat for family and friends.